To the Members of Shree Steel Wires Ropes Limited

 We have audited the accompanying financial statements of Shree Steel Wires RopesLimited (the Company') which comprise the Balance Sheet as at March 31 2022 theStatement of Profit and Loss (including Other Comprehensive Income) Statement of changesin Equity and the Cash Flow Statement for the year then ended and notes to the FinancialStatements including a summary of significant accounting policies and other explanatoryinformation.
-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at 31stMarch 2016 and its profit/loss and its cash flows forthe year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information requiredby the Companies Act 2013 in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2022 and its Profit and other comprehensive incomechanges in equity and its cash flows for the year ended on that date.

 Emphasis of Matter

 We draw your attention to Note 34.6 of the financial statements regarding non-bookingof interest on MSME dues.
 Our opinion is not modified in respect of this matter.